 Rather a lot of power for a man who regularly used the word "gobblefunk", don't you think?

-Literary Love (affectionately known as #litlove) is a feature brought over from YA Asylum wherein I and friends around the blogosphere extol the virtues of various bookish topics.
+Literary Love (affectionately known as #litlove) is a feature wherein I and friends around the blogosphere extol the virtues of various bookish topics.
 This month's topic: Roald Dahl!
-Don't forget to check out the others' posts on this topic: Alyssa on Charlie and the Chocolate Factory, Taylor Lynn on The BFG, Christina on Matilda, and AnQi on The Witches.
+Don't forget to check out the others' posts on this topic: Alyssa on Charlie and the Chocolate Factory and Christina on Matilda.

 My mother is not a fan of Roald Dahl.

 This is something she shared with me as I was rambling about the latest book of his that I read: The Great Automatic Grammatizater and other Stories.
 The conversation went something like this:

 Me: It's amazing, Mom.
 It's creepy and thought-provoking.
 Seriously, you need to read it.
 I'll even lend you my copy, if you want.
 Or I can pick it up from the library for you.
 You really, really have to read it.
 It's vitally important.

 My mother: I don't really like Roald Dahl.

 My mother: I don't know, he's just... weird.

 My mother: Please stop looking at me like I just kicked your puppy.